Thumbnail hooks

 • Rescaling is not supported.
 The thumbnail will be the same resolution as the incoming stream.

-• Thumbnails cannot be configured to send faster than every 30 seconds.
+• Thumbnails cannot be configured to send more or less frequently than every 30 seconds.

 • Regular intra frames are required to generate the thumbnails.